sergiu05/make-your-pizza-laravel/readme.md

-# Make Your Own Pizza - Small Laravel App for Learning
+# Make Your Own Pizza - Learning Laravel by Building a Simple Application from Scratch

 ## Official Documentation